MaddyGuthridge/marked-mermaid/README.md

 ].join('\n');

 marked.parse(diagram);
-// Mermaid will all documents as soon as it is instructed to do so: void mermaid.run();
+// Mermaid will render all documents as soon as it is instructed to do so: void mermaid.run();
 ```